OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 </colgroup>
 <thead>
 <tr>
-<th colspan="2">Table 5.5: “Finding site of” relationship of the
+<th colspan="2">Table 5.5: "Finding site of" relationship of the
-“Urethra,” indicating conditions that are situated all in this anatomical structure.</th>
+"Urethra," indicating conditions that are situated all in this anatomical structure.</th>
 </tr>
 <tr>